objektwerks/akka/README.md

 Akka
 ----
->Akka feature tests, Akka Persistence and a brewery simulation using Akka and ScalaFX.
+>Akka feature tests, Akka Persistence and a brewery simulation using Akka and ScalaFx.

 Test
 ----